Welcome to FIRST Team 2202!

 There’s a job for everyone in this exceptionally fun learning environment!

-The programming team emphasizes the code that powers the robots every season.
-Although these members don’t construct the physical components of the robot, they play one of the team’s most vital roles: controlling the mechanical movements of parts.
-Our programming code is written in C++, a coding language you will become familiar with if you join the programming team.
-This team is open to anyone who has had past experience with C++ as well as those who haven’t coded at all and are willing to learn.
+Learn how to create the code that powers the robots each season.
+Although these members don’t construct the physical components of the robot, they play one of the team’s most vital roles: controlling the how the robot moves.
+Our code is written in Java, a coding language you will become familiar with if you join the programming team.
+Both those with coding experience as well as those who are willing to learn are encouraged to join!

-Learn how to approach businesses for sponsorships, how to write awards and grants submissions, how to make an impact on the community, and how to sell the ‘product’ we create in FIRST.
-The business team teaches members the importance of “business language” when writing these important documents.
-This group controls Team 2202’s funding for parts, equipment, transportation, and planning of future events.
-Although the business team doesn’t interact directly with the robots (for the most part), it assists the team in the aspects of communication, awareness, and marketing.
+Learn how to approach businesses for sponsorships, write award and grant submissions, make an impact on the community, and sell the ‘product’ we create in FIRST.
+This sub-team controls BEAST’s funding for parts, equipment, transportation, and planning of future events.
+Although the business team usually doesn’t interact directly with the robots, it assists the team in the aspects of communication, outreach, and marketing.
+All interested students are welcome!

-Learn how to strip, replace, and wire the control components of the robot.
+Learn how to wire, fix, and strip the control components of the robot.
 The controls team focuses on the electrical and energy sources of the robot itself.
-These sources are essential for the movement and power of the robot, and every single mechanical movement of the robot requires them.
-The controls team welcomes incoming members of all skill levels in mechanical work, with experienced mentors to help guide their way.
+These sources are essential for the power of the robot – it can’t move without them!
+The controls team welcomes incoming members of all skill levels; experienced mentors can help guide the way.

 Learn to design, prototype, and build a robot!
 The mechanical team mainly works on creating prototype designs and functions that are considered for the final design of the robot.
-Mechanical team jobs include tool work as well as planning of designs intended for specific functions.
+Mechanical team jobs include tool work as well as design sketches and CAD modelling.
 Members of this team are very important in the initial steps of planning, especially after the kickoff.
 All who are interested in building and planning designs are welcome!